Complete Guide: Self-Host Mistral-24B on RTX 4090¶

 2. Inference Service (vLLM)¶

-vLLM is configured as a systemd service, pinned strictly to GPU 1 (RTX 4090) to utilize the awq_marlin quantization kernel for maximum throughput (~60-65 t/s).
+vLLM is configured as a systemd service, pinned strictly to GPU 1 (RTX 4090) to utilize the compressed-tensors quantization format for maximum throughput (~60-65 t/s).

 Installation¶